FredKSchott/fflip/README.md

   /* ... */
 };

-// Get All of a User's Enabled Features var Features = fflip.featuresForUser(freeUser);
+// Get a User's Enabled Features var Features = fflip.featuresForUser(freeUser);
 if(Features.closedBeta) {
   console.log('Welcome to the Closed Beta!');